How To Grow Onions In Your Garden

 How Do Onions Grow?

-Many people wonder, how do onions grow?
-Onions (Allium cepa) are part of the Allium family and are related to garlic and chives.
-Onions grow in layers, which are essentially an extension of the leaves of the onion.
-The more leaves that are out of the top of the onion, the more inside the onion layers there are, meaning that if you see lots of leaves, you know you are growing big onions.
+Onions are fascinating.
+They grow in layers, which are essentially an extension of the leaves of the onion.
+So, the more leaves you see emerging from the top of the onion, the more layers of crunchy onion there are underneath.
+If you see lots of leaves, you can bet you're growing some big onions.

 How to Grow Onions from Seeds

-How to Grow Onions from Sets
+How to Grow Onions From Sets

-Onion sets are onion seedlings started late in the onion planting season the year before and then stored from the winter.
-When you buy onion sets, they should be about the size of a marble and firm when squeezed gently.
-The onion planting season for set starts when the temperatures get to be around 50 degrees F. (10 C.).
-Choose a location that get at least six to seven hours of sun per day.
-If you'd like to grow big onions, plant the sets 2 inches (5 cm.) in the ground and 4 inches (10 cm.) apart.
+Choose a location that gets at least six to seven hours of sun every day.
+If you want to grow large onions, plant the sets 2 inches (5 cm) in the ground and 4 inches (10 cm) apart.
 This will give the onions plenty of room to grow.

 How to Grow Onions from Transplants